- Should I write what I know?

 In 1966 my parents decided it was time to take a grand tour of the country.
 For three weeks we traveled west of the Mississippi, camping most of the way, hopping from national park to national park (Thank you Teddy … Continue reading

-Have you been a the position in which someone who was purported to be knowledgeable, or even an expert in an area at work gave you instructions that were impossible to follow once you got into the details… huge chunks … Continue reading
+Have you been a the position in which someone purported to be knowledgeable, or even an expert in an area gave you instructions that were impossible to follow once you got into the details… huge chunks of the process were … Continue reading

 People of high charisma are not immune to personal attacks.
 When there is severe criticism or antagonism leveled at them, they may call on their skill to change the desires of their followers to match their own.
 Often the critical … Continue reading